orchidsoftware/orchid.software/docs/en/docs/field.md

     ->listIdentifiers(DateTimeZone::ALL);
 ```

-The default value is `DateTimeZone::ALL`, but others are possible:
+The `listIdentifiers()` method takes a constant from the DateTimeZone class as an argument.
+The default value is `DateTimeZone::ALL`, which includes all available time zones.
+Other possible values are:

 ```php
 DateTimeZone::AFRICA;